 © 1994 Boomba Records.

 Companion Harrison belongs to several historical, patriotic, and civic organizations, including the SUVCW (in which he served as National Commander-in-Chief in 1994/95), Society of Mayflower Descendants, William Brewster Society, Society of Colonial Wars, Sons of the Revolution, Society of the War of 1812, Morgan's Men Association Inc., Military Order of the World Wars, and Honorable Order of Kentucky Colonels (in which he was commissioned twice, 1988 and 2003).
 He is a member of the Masonic Lodge #252 of Okemos, Michigan and life member of the Civil War Research Lodge #1865 of Highland Springs, Virginia.
-He also serves on the Board of Directors of the state-affiliated Friends of Michigan History, Inc. and Chair of the state-affiliated Michigan Civil War Sesquicentennial History Partners, which is formally charged with the responsibility to assist the Michigan Civil War Sesquicentennial Commission in the planning, promotion, and implementation of the Civil War Sesquicentennial commemoration in the state.
+He also serves as President of the Eaton Rapids, Michigan GAR Memorial Hall and Museum, Inc., as Treasurer of the state-affiliated Friends of Michigan History, Inc. and as Chair of the state-affiliated Michigan Civil War Sesquicentennial History Partners, which is formally charged with the responsibility to assist the Michigan Civil War Sesquicentennial Commission in the planning, promotion, and implementation of the Civil War Sesquicentennial commemoration in the state.

 Companion Harrison is a 1968 graduate of Cassopolis (Michigan) High School.
 He holds a Bachelor of Science degree (1972) in fisheries and wildlife biology from Michigan State University and a Master of Arts degree (1974) in ecology from Western Michigan University.
 He is licensed as a Registered Sanitarian and as a Registered Environmental Health Specialist, and is nationally certified as a Senior Ecologist.
 His professional research and work have resulted in more than 100 publications addressing a wide variety of environmental, environmental health, natural history, and natural resources management topics.
 He has been published in local, state, national, and international societal scientific journals, authored a book on the Natural History of Cass County, Michigan (1979), and more recently, served as editor of three Michigan governmental publications on the State of Michigan's Environment (2003, 2005, and 2008).